whallin/cubed-wiki/docs/start/connect-cubed.md

 You can access our Discord server by going to [https://discord.cubed-mc.com/.](https://discord.cubed-mc.com/)
 ## Wiki
 You may visit [https://wiki.cubed-mc.com/](https://wiki.cubed-mc.com/) to access the entirety of our wiki.
-## Outro
-We wish you the best of times on the Cubed network, and we hope that this guide was helpful for you.

-If you have any suggestions for this guide, feel free to drop them in our Discord.
-And if you have any questions or issues regarding this guide, please contact our staff team for assistance.